-Since its inception, Spotify has become one of the largest podcast platforms for streaming music.
+Since its inception, Spotify has become one of the largest platforms for streaming music.

-In recent years, the music and podcast hosting company has updated its products to appeal to podcasters and their podcast listeners.
+In recent years, the music hosting company has updated its products to appeal to podcasters and their podcast listeners.

 According to recent studies, the platform currently has over 180 million listeners across the globe.

-I’m willing to bet your target audience data makes up a good portion of that.
+I’m willing to bet your target audience makes up a good portion of that.

 In this article, we look at the steps to submit your show to this platform, so read on to get the step-by-step instructions for getting your podcast on Spotify.